 7. Minimize graphic sizes to make sure your pages load quickly.

 Photos and other graphic images make your pages look appealing and help illustrate what you sell.
-So, they are important to include.
-But if you have a very large image or too many images on a page, it can make the page slow to load (ie, become visible) to visitors.
+So, they’re important to include.
+But if you have a very large image or too many images on a page, it can make the page slow to load (that is, become visible).

 To prevent pages from loading too slowly, format (adjust the size of) your images to match the size of the content holder (space allowed) in the page template you are using in your content management system.
 If you aren’t sure, ask your web developer, or look for information in a DIY website builder support files.